pradyunsg/pradyunsg.github.io/_posts/2019-06-22-is-this-thing-on.md

 ## Testing how things look

 Well, since this is a heavily restyled website, I am going to use this post as an excuse to verify that all the content-related styling looks good.
+I'm utilizing content from a example post from Pixyll here. :)

+---

 There is a significant amount of subtle, yet precisely calibrated, styling to ensure that the content looks good.
-I'm utilizing Pixyll's demo below. :)

----

 All links are easy to [locate and discern](#), yet don't detract from the [harmony of a paragraph](#).
 The _same_ goes for italics and __bold__ elements.
 Even the the strikeout